 High Salary Potential

-According to labor insights data, the median salary of radiologic technologist positions is $66.9K.
+According to our analysis of job postings data, the median advertised salary for radiologic technologist and technicians positions is $100.2K.
 Since this is more than most medical imaging careers, becoming a radiologic technologist has relatively high earning potential.

 Increased Job Opportunities

 No matter what career path you pursue, it’s important to choose a position that has promising job growth and increasing opportunities.
-According to labor insights data there has been a gradual increase in the number of unique job postings over the past year.
-The US Bureau of Labor Statistics confirms these findings, citing that the overall employment of radiologic technologists is projected to grow around nine percent in 2020–2030.
+According to labor insights data, there has been a gradual increase in the number of unique job postings over the past year.
+The career outlook for radiologic technologists is promising, with our analysis of occupational data estimating overall employment of radiologic technologists is projected to grow nearly 12 percent from 2023 to 2033.

 Take the Next Step Toward Your Career as a Radiologic Technologist

-Getting the right education is the first step to a fulfilling career as a radiologic technologist.
-The bachelor's completion program in medical imaging at Regis College is designed specifically for registered and registry-eligible technologists in all medical imaging modalities.
+The first step to a rewarding career as a radiologic technologist is obtaining the right education.
+Regis College offers a specialized bachelor's completion program in medical imaging, tailored for registered and registry-eligible technologists across all modalities.

 Gary L’Abbe, the director of Regis College’s medical imaging bachelor’s completion program, describes the medical imaging program as “flexible and accommodating,” making it an excellent option for students who want a self-paced and completely online education.
 It also provides a career ladder for working medical imaging professionals pursuing career enhancement, clinical management positions, and education and leadership roles.